barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## How they authenticate and authorize

 One of the big problems with any system that manages any aspect of security, is authentication and authorization.
-Vault has a number of paradidms that they have implemented, that help you to solve these problems.
+Vault has a number of paradigms that they have implemented, that help you to solve these problems.

 ### EC2 Based authentication with Vault